Future of the Courtroom: Embracing AI in Litigation

 Guideline 1: Understanding the uses, limitations and risks of AI applications

-The AI tool’s terms of use and data handling policies need to be reviewed by participants in order to understand if the tool’s data treatment is consistent with applicable confidentiality, privacy or data security obligations.
+The AI tool’s terms of use and data handling policies need to be reviewed by participants to understand if the tool’s data treatment is consistent with applicable confidentiality, privacy or data security obligations.

 Participants should make reasonable efforts to understand the functionality, limitations and risks of the AI tools used in preparation for or during the course of an arbitration proceeding.
 This includes the following: